-Sociopedagogics was studied as a science for the first time at the University of Pretoria at the beginning of 1934 when Prof. G. Cronje (sociologist) taught the subject "Educational Sociology" to credential and M. Ed. students.
-The rise of a general social awareness, serious distress about actual social problems, such as the problem of Poor Whites, a realization of the involved and problematic nature of modern society and of the necessity of adequate social education for a child, led to the decision that teachers also have to be schooled in "educational sociology" when they enter the educational profession.
+Sociopedagogics is studied as a science for the first time at the University of Pretoria at the beginning of 1934, when Prof. G. Cronje (sociologist) tesches the subject "Educational Sociology" to credential and M. Ed. students.
+The rise of a general social awareness, serious distress about actual social problems, such as the problem of Poor Whites, a realization of the involved and problematic nature of modern society, and of the necessity of adequate social education for a child, lead to the decision that teachers also must be schooled in "educational sociology" when they enter the educational profession.

-With the establishment of the Faculty of Education in 1937, Prof. Cronje became Head of the Department of Educational Sociology.
-In his study of educational sociology, he was greatly influenced by Ph.
-Kohnstamm of the Netherlands, whose work of that time, Peresoonlijkheid in wording (1929) [Becoming a personality], was described as a sketch of Christian education.
-It also is sociopedagogically meaningful to mention that Kohnstamm advocated and described a socially directed aim with respect to the pedagogic, namely: Educating is to help a person in becoming to find the deepest inner peace attainable without worries or other burdens.
+With the establishment of the Faculty of Education in 1937, Prof. Cronje becomes Head of the Department of Educational Sociology.
+In his study of educational sociology, he is largely influenced by Ph.
+Kohnstamm of the Netherlands, whose work of that time, Peresoonlijkheid in wording (1929) [Becoming a personality], is described as a sketch of Christian education.
+It also is sociopedagogically meaningful to mention that Kohnstamm advocates and describs a socially directed aim with respect to the pedagogical, i.e., Educating is to help a person in becoming to find the deepest inner peace attainable without worries or other burdens.

-During these initial years, Prof. Cronje had a so-called "anthropological approach" to educational sociology which proceeded from the following pronouncement: A child is a personin-becoming who grows up in social relations, and by which he/she is strongly influenced.
-At this time, lectures focused on problems which touched the school child, namely, family and neighborhood problems, the influence of peers, using leisure time, the role of the school in society, the relation between family and school, the relation between school and social work, juvenile delinquency, milieu restraints (the Poor White problem), etc.
+During these initial years, Prof. Cronje has a so-called "anthropological approach" to educational sociology, which proceeds from the following pronouncement: A child is a person-in-becoming, who grows up in social relations, and by which he/she is strongly influenced.
+At this time, lectures focus on problems which touch the school child, i.e., family and neighborhood problems, the influence of peers, using leisure time, the role of the school in society, the relation between family and school, the relation between school and social work, juvenile delinquency, milieu restraints (the Poor White problem), etc.

 ^{} Pedagogiekjoernaal (1980), Vol. 1, No. 2, 177-198.
-Edited October 2022.
+EDITED March 2024.

-From 1939 to the beginning of the 1950's, Prof. B. F. Nel promoted the subject of educational sociology, and the pioneering thinking and research done in social pedagogics by Nel and Du Plessis during the 40's and 50's is written in Du Plessis'(1) dissertation (1957).
-At this time, the field of study of social pedagogics was described as educating a child to be a social being in the complex society which he/she must enter.
+From 1939 to the beginning of the 1950's, Prof. B. F. Nel promotes the subject of educational sociology, and the pioneering thinking and research done in social pedagogics by Nel and Du Plessis during the 40's and 50's is written in Du Plessis'(1) dissertation (1957).
+At this time, the field of study of social pedagogics is described as educating a child to be a social being in the complex society which he/she must enter.

 There is a direct departure from the standpoint that an informative social pedagogics must rest on thorough knowledge of modern society, as well as on knowledge and understanding of the child-ineducation linking up with society.
-An analysis of modern society and of social factors with important social pedagogic implications was done in terms of the descriptions of Karl Mannheim, W. Schubart, P. A. Sorokin and Lewis Mumford, among others.
-The field of social-pedagogic problems identified in this way was the following: The question how the social good and spiritual values can be implemented (among others by education) in a mass society; the determination of the place of social education in contrast to individual education; the dehumanization of society; the crisis of Western culture; uninspiring work (lack of pride and accountability in work); the power of technology; the use of leisure time; the weakening of moral awareness and feelings of responsibility--also regarding education; the educational implications of phenomena such as industrialization and urbanization; fast societal growth and the complexity of society, massification, spiritual decline and neglect, social mobility (modern traffic), materialism, societal decline, problems of social behavior, problems regarding sexuality, inflated contacts, norm pluralism, contradictory life philosophies (e.g., individualism - socialism; freedom - discipline), obscure educational ideals, etc.
+An analysis of modern society and of social factors with important social pedagogical implications is done in terms of the descriptions of Karl Mannheim, W. Schubart, P. A. Sorokin, and Lewis Mumford, among others.
+The field of social-pedagogic problems identified in this way is the following: The question how the social good and spiritual values can be implemented (among others by education) in a mass society; the determination of the place of social education in contrast to individual education; the dehumanization of society; the crisis of Western culture; uninspiring work (lack of pride and accountability in work); the power of technology; the use of leisure time; the weakening of moral awareness, and feelings of responsibility--also regarding education; the educational implications of phenomena such as industrialization and urbanization; fast societal growth and the complexity of society, massification, spiritual decline and neglect, social mobility (modern traffic), materialism, societal decline, problems of social behavior, problems regarding sexuality, inflated contacts, norm pluralism, contradictory life philosophies (e.g., individualism - socialism; freedom - discipline), obscure educational ideals, etc.